yatanco/yatanco.com/content/posts/psylocibin.md

 weight: 20
 ---

-# Overview of how it works
+# Overview of how assisted therapy works

 1. Pre-treatment preparation: Patients undergo an extensive screening process to determine their eligibility for psilocybin-assisted therapy.
 They receive preparatory sessions to educate them about the treatment, manage expectations, and establish rapport with the therapist.